NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 The generic Pinhole model uses the following parameters:

--  *fu* = The focal length in horizontal pixel units.
+-  *fu* = The horizontal focal length in pixels or physical units.

--  *fv* = The focal length in vertical pixel units.
+-  *fv* = The vertical focal length in pixels or physical units.
+This is usually equal to *fu*.
+Here, *vertical* means along an image column.

--  *cu* = The horizontal offset of the principal point of the camera in the image plane in pixel units, from 0,0.
+-  *cu* = The horizontal offset of the principal point of the camera relative to the upper-left image corner, in pixels or physical units.

--  *cv* = The vertical offset of the principal point of the camera in the image plane in pixel units, from 0,0.
+-  *cv* = The vertical offset of the principal point of the camera relative to the upper-left image corner, in pixels or physical units.

--  *pitch* = The size of each pixel in the units used to specify the four parameters listed above.
-This will usually either be 1.0 if they are specified in pixel units or alternately the size of a pixel in millimeters or meters.
+-  *pitch* = The size of each pixel.
+This is required to correctly interpret the four parameters listed above.
+The pitch is usually 1.0 if the intrinsics are in pixel units, or it is the size of a pixel in millimeters or meters (physical units).

+   Making an image resolution coarser by a factor must be accompanied by *multiplying the pitch by the same factor* (all other parameters including distortion do not change).

 The focal length is sometimes known as the *principal distance*.
 The value :math:`cu` is usually approximately half the image width in pixels